Chapter 18.185

 a.
 Provision of housing set-aside funds, tax exempt financing, or other financial assistance, as approved by the city council.

 b.
-A density bonus, incentive, concession, or waiver authorized pursuant to CDC 18.185.050 (Density bonus program).
+A density bonus, incentive, concession, and/or waiver authorized pursuant to Density Bonus Law.

 c.
 Modification of zoning or development standards as described in CDC 18.185.060 (Affordable housing incentive program) for projects seeking a density bonus above and beyond the inclusionary housing requirements, as negotiated with and approved by the city.
 Authority to act on a request for these development incentives shall rest with the final review authority regarding the underlying application.

 d.
 Expedited processing of a development application and/or deferral of development fees, as authorized by the city manager or designee.
-The terms and payment schedule for any deferred development fees shall be subject to the approval of the city manager or designee.
+The terms and payment schedule for any deferred development fees shall be subject to the approval of the city manager or designee and shall be incorporated into an affordable housing agreement.
 Fees shall not be deferred any later than occupancy of the first dwelling unit in the residential project.

-2. No development incentive shall be provided by the city pursuant to this section unless the applicant enters into an affordable housing agreement consistent with CDC 18.185.070.
+2. No development incentive shall be provided by the city pursuant to this section unless the developer enters into an affordable housing agreement consistent with CDC 18.185.070.

-K. Allocation Priority.
+I. Allocation Priority.
 In the event that there exists a greater number of qualified persons than the number of available inclusionary units for any residential project subject to this chapter, then first priority for allocating available inclusionary units shall be given to qualified purchasers or renters who live or work within the city of Concord.
 [Ord.
+24-1 § 7 (Exh.
+B); Ord.
 12-4.
 DC 2012 § 122-579].

 18.185.050 Density bonus program.